nus-cs2103-AY1920S2/duke/docs/README.md

 ### 3.7 Find tasks using a keyword: `find`
 Finds all tasks that contain a specific keyword.

+- `KEYWORD`: any sequence of characters that are found on a standard keyboard

 Format: `find KEYWORD`

 **Example of usage:**